aimalamir/dinasour-game/README.md

 # 🦖 Dinosaur Game

 A simple and fun dinosaur game built using **React** and **Vite**.
 Inspired by the classic Chrome offline game, this project is meant for practicing React hooks, component design, and keyboard event handling.
+The project is deployed on vercel so have a look https://dinasour-game.vercel.app/

 ---